 ‘Numicon At Home’ Sacks

-Each class from Nursery to Year 2 has a Numicon take home sack.
+We have a couple of Numicon take home sacks.
 Each Numicon sack contains a series of activities and games for you and your child to play at home for up to 15 minutes at a time.
 By doing some of the activities in the bag, you will be reinforcing what your child is learning at school.

 We have bought lots of resources for all classes to access, although we have focused mainly on the Early Years Foundation Stage, Key Stage One and Lower Key Stage Two/Special Educational Needs intervention work.